 Throughout her career, but especially in the 1940s, Maria Martins expressed strong interest in themes related to Brazilian myths and legends, which captivated several artists linked to surrealism who had settled in the United States at the time.
 Martins had contact with members of this movement such as André Masson, Yves Tanguy, Marcel Duchamp, Max Ernst and Michel Tapié and the critic and writer André Breton.

-Her works often deals with themes related to Brazilian myths and legends and sets nature as an allegory of the power of desire against the politeness of Western civilization.
-To represent wild nature not subject to the intellect, she added elements of the unconscious, creating works of strong visual impact, loaded with eroticism, violence, but also with a certain docility and lyricism.
+Her bronze sculptures are characterized by dreamlike forms of surreal inspiration, and they place nature as an allegory of the power of desire, in contrast to the politeness of Western civilization Combining wild nature and aspects linked to the unconscious, Martins created works with a strong visual impact, charged with eroticism, violence, but also a certain docility and lyricism.

 In 1950, she returned to Brazil definitely, where she contributed to the international recognition of institutions such as the Museu de Arte Moderna do Rio de Janeiro and the Bienal de São Paulo.
 From this period onwards, her work underwent some changes, moving away from the figuration she had adopted at the start of her career.
 While Maria Martins' figurative work generally dealt with themes related to religion, myths and the grotesque, her production which began in the 1950s, moved closer to abstract art, without, however, leaving behind aspects from her early career among the surrealists of New York.